neochiken/Merethic/README.md

 ![](img/IED03.jpg)

-You should also check your inventory for the Tahrovin Pocket Guide book as that has some useful info you may need when playing.
+You should also check your inventory for the Merethic Pocket Guide book as that has some useful info you may need when playing.

 # Updating Merethic
 When an update is released, please always check the [changelog](Changelog.md) first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.